inductivekickback/nrf_servo/README.md

 However, these pulse widths are not standardized so it's not uncommon to find servos where, for example, 0 degrees corresponds to a pulse of 0.5ms and 180 degrees is 2.5ms.
 If a pulse width is used that is outside of the range of a given servo then the servo's motor can stall, drawing an undesirable amount of current.

 ### About the driver
 Nordic's [PWM peripheral](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fps_nrf52840%2Fpwm.html&cp=4_0_0_5_16) works well with servos.
 However, mapping individual servos to channels of particular instances of PWM peripherals is a chore.
 This driver automatically assigns PWM channels to each servo device in the DT so the application doesn't have to.
-Of course PWM peripherals might be needed for other purposes in the application so access to specific instances can be denied via the CONFIG_NRF_SW_SERVO_ALLOW_PWMX settings.
+Of course PWM peripherals might be needed for other purposes in the application so access to specific instances can be denied via the CONFIG_NRF_SERVO_ALLOW_PWMX settings.

 Each servo device in the DT specifies a pin, initial value (in the range of [0, 100]), a minimum pulse width, and a maximum pulse width.
 The driver then maps the values in the range [0, 100] to the specified range of pulse widths.